-THE IDAHO DIGITAL NEWSPAPER PROJECT
+THE IDAHO DIGITIAL NEWSPAPER PROJECT

-More than 80 historical newspapers from the Gem State are available to anyone with internet access through the Idaho Digital Newspaper Project.
-Researchers can browse or keyword searchable articles spanning 1863 to 1925, more than 60 years of Idaho's history.
-The Idaho Digital Newspaper Project is a partnership between the National Endowment for the Humanities, the Library of Congress, and the Idaho State Archives, with technical assistance from the Montana Historical Society.
-The digitized newspaper collection is available at chroniclingamerica.loc.gov.
+More than 80 historic newspapers from across the Gem State available to anyone with internet access through the Idaho Digital Newspaper Project.
+Researchers can browse or keyword search articles spanning 1863 to 1925, more than 60 years of Idaho's history.

+The Idaho Digital Newspaper Project is a partnership between the National Endowment for the Humanities (NEH), the Library of Congress (LC) and the Idaho State Archives, with technical assistance from the Montana Historical Society.
+The digitized newspaper collection is located at chroniclingamerica.loc.gov.

 PHOTOGRAPHS

-Photographic images (prints, negatives, slides, and transparencies), including photos taken by E. Jane Gay during the allotment of lands for the Nez Perce Indians; the life work of Boise photographer R. Harold Sigler; images from the Sherwood family, pioneer settlers of the Henry's Lake area of Idaho; and inmate 'mug shots' from the Idaho Territorial/State Prison.
+Photographic images (prints, negatives, slides, and transparencies), including images taken by E. Jane Gay during the allotment of lands for the Nez Perce Indians; the life work of Boise photographer R. Harold Sigler; images from the Sherwood family, pioneer settlers of the Henry's Lake area of Idaho; and inmate 'mug shots' from the Idaho Territorial/State Prison.

 ORAL HISTORIES

-An extensive oral history collection with individual interviews (audio and video formats), projects documenting topics like African Americans in Southeast Idaho, Czechoslovakian Culture in the Buhl-Castleford Area, Women and Political Activism in Idaho, 1945-1980, saddle making in Idaho, the Bureau of Land Management in Idaho, and the Veterans History Project.
+An extensive oral history collection with individual interviews (audio and video formats), projects documenting topics like African Americans in Southeast Idaho, Czechoslovakian Culture in the Buhl-Castleford Area, Women and Political Activism in Idaho,

+1945-1980, saddle making in Idaho, the Bureau of Land Management in Idaho, and the Veterans History Project.

 MAPS AND BLUEPRINTS

-A series of hand-drawn and hand-colored maps prepared by Idaho's first surveyor general, Lafayette Cartee; state highway maps, fire insurance maps for a variety of towns and businesses, and blueprints and architectural plans from the state's premier architectural firms, such as Tourtellotte and Hummel.
+A series of hand-drawn and hand-colored maps prepared by Idaho's first surveyor general, Lafayette Cartee; state highway maps, fire insurance maps for a variety of towns and businesses, and blueprints and architectural plans from the state's firms, such as Tourtolletto and Hummol premier architectural firms, such as Tourtellotte and Hummel.